KEY POINTS

 Can where you live affect car insurance costs?

-Which state, territory, region and street you live in can affect your car insurance premiums.
-This includes the cost of CTP, which typically varies based on the state or territory you live in.
-Cities have denser populations and more traffic, and there is generally a higher likelihood of claims being made there than in less-populated rural areas.
-This may mean that city drivers tend to attract higher premiums than their rural counterparts, however rural and remote areas often have more road fatalities per capita than cities, so this may not always be the case.
-If your cover includes theft, providers typically factor in your neighbourhood crime rate to work out insurance costs.
+Cities have denser populations and more traffic, meaning there is generally a higher likelihood of claims being made there than in less-populated rural areas.
+This may mean that city drivers tend to attract higher premiums than their rural counterparts.
+However, rural and remote areas often have more road fatalities per capita than cities, so this may not always be the case.

 How does the car you drive affect car insurance costs for students?

-The cost of insuring an older model car is more affordable on average than insuring a newer model.
-This is because older cars generally cost less for insurers to repair or replace, while new cars tend to have more electronics and expensive parts.
 The type of car you have also matters.
-For example, it will cost you more to insure a sports car than the average sedan, because a sports car is considered relatively risky to insure.
+For example, it will likely cost you more to insure a sports car than the average sedan, because a sports car is considered relatively risky to insure.
 Modified cars that have enhanced performance or appearance features can also be more expensive to insure.

 Should you stay on your parents’ policy?

-If you’re the only driver of your car, you should consider having your own personal car insurance policy.
-If you only drive your parents/family’s vehicle, however, you may be able to be listed on their policy as a named driver.
 There are also specific ‘family with young driver’ policies that may also apply.
 These options may be a cheaper alternative to having two separate insurance policies.
 Keep in mind that you may be charged an ‘age excess’ if you happen to be involved in a road accident.

 Compare Top-Rated Car Insurance